- compliance

 FDRs and attestations

 We require all FDRs to sign an annual FDR Attestation.
 This attestation helps us demonstrate to CMS that we're effectively communicating their requirements, as well as confirming that our FDRs are complying with them.
-Use the appropriate attestation form below:
+Please use the form:

 Complete exclusion list screenings